Welcome back to the third hour of the big program today.

 Oh, oh, okay.

-But here's here's the difference, though.
+Yeah, But here's the difference, though.

-Here's the difference, Walter, is what you're talking about is somebody who has a skill, a skilled job, a skilled craft, and skilled people can have uh problems when a machine comes along and does the same thing for a lot less money and also shows up seven days a week.
+And skilled people can have problems when a machine comes along and does the same thing for a lot less money and also shows up seven days a week.

-But when you're talking about the unskilled person, I know you can design some things to do some rudimentary jobs, but there are always, and there have always been entry-level jobs where something needs to be done by a human, not a machine, and that is where uh that is where the the entry-level jobs are, and that's where the minimum wage jobs are.
+But when you're talking about the unskilled person, I know you can design some things to do some rudimentary jobs, but there are always, and there have always been, entry-level jobs where something needs to be done by a human, not a machine.

-But even if you do say have an impact on this, remember again, the slim, small 15% of the people that make minimum wage live in homes that are in poverty.
+But even if you do, say, have an impact on this, remember, again, the slim, small, 15% of the people that make minimum wage live in homes that are in poverty.

 The rest of them don't.